hindujareddy27-web/blinkit-analytics-project/insights/findings.md

 - Referral Program and New User Discount are the two campaigns worth scaling

 **Inventory & Products:**
--Prioritize operational improvements within Pet Care and Personal Care categories where inventory losses are disproportionately high.
+- Prioritize operational improvements within Pet Care and Personal Care categories where inventory losses are disproportionately high
--Implement stricter monitoring for high-risk SKUs such as Baby Wipes, Pet Treats, and Toilet Cleaner.
+- Implement stricter monitoring for high-risk SKUs such as Baby Wipes, Pet Treats, and Toilet Cleaner
--Improve storage, replenishment, and handling strategies for categories with high damage rates but healthy profit margins.
+- Improve storage, replenishment, and handling strategies for categories with high damage rates but healthy profit margins
--Use product-level damage rankings to prioritize inventory control and markdown optimization efforts.
+- Use product-level damage rankings to prioritize inventory control and markdown optimization efforts